-(a) a detailed description of each facility used for instructional purposes; and

-(b) the annual costs associated with leasing each facility that are paid by or on behalf of the school; and

-(c) the annual mortgage principal and interest payments that are paid by the school; and

-(d) the name of the lender or landlord, identified as such, and the lender's or landlord's relationship to the operator, if any.
+- (a) a detailed description of each facility used for instructional purposes; and - (b) the annual costs associated with leasing each facility that are paid by or on behalf of the School; and - (c) the annual mortgage principal and interest payments that are paid by the School; and - (d) the name of the lender or landlord, identified as such, and the lender's or landlord's relationship to the operator, if any.

 The facility will not be changed and the number of square feet used will not be reduced without prior notification to the Sponsor.
 Any lease, mortgage payments, or capital improvement costs must be consistent with the latest budget given to and approved by the Board.
 In any change of facility, the Sponsor, at its sole discretion, but without obligation to do so, may request maps, plans and/or revised budgets showing adequate service of the debt and reserves for maintenance or repairs, and/or attorney, accountant or financial consultant assurances or opinions regarding structure, financing or otherwise.
-If the School changes locations, adds a satellite location or annex, the Sponsor shall conduct an opening assurances visit at the new location and submit assurances to the Ohio Department of Education at least ten (10) business days prior to the School using the new facility.
+If the School changes locations, adds a satellite location or annex, the Sponsor shall conduct an opening assurances visit at the new location and submit assurances to the Department of Education and Workforce at least ten (10) business days prior to the School using the new facility.
 The Sponsor shall not be liable for the debts, obligations or business of the School or the School Governing Authority, but may request any information the Sponsor deems necessary to assess adequate planning for facilities.

-- 5.2 Compliance with Health and Safety Standards.
-Any facility used by the School Governing Authority for or by the School shall meet all health and safety standards established by law for community school buildings.
+Governing Authority for or by the School shall meet all health and safety standards established by law for community school buildings.
 The School shall not begin operations either at start up or after any structural change requiring permits until which time the Sponsor has viewed all health and safety permits and if in order, provided the School an Assurances Document as specified by the State Board of Education.
 Facilities will be maintained in a clean, healthy manner as indicated by proper authorities.
-Copies of all current permits, inspections and/or certifications current and compliant. - 5.3 Closure of School.
+Copies of all current permits, inspections and/or certificates must be filed with the Sponsor.
+The School must keep all permits, inspections and/or certifications current and compliant.

+5.3 Closure of School.
 If the School should close for any reason, the School Governing Authority is solely responsible for the sale, lease or other distribution of the facility.
 The School Governing Authority agrees to maintain the facility until such time as the facility is sold or leased to another entity.